 Figure 9 shows that of the survey respondents, 24% had participated in an outdoor irrigation audit, 13% had participated in an indoor water audit, and just 2% had participated in commercial audits.
-Seventy-two percent (72%) of respondents had not participated in any water audit programs.
+72% of respondents had not participated in any water audit programs.